Asset Inventory, Baselines, SLAs, SOPs, and Runbooks

 | Criticality | Core, distribution, access, lab, or spare |

-Inventory quality matters because every other operation depends on it.
-Patch planning, contract renewal, vulnerability response, incident triage, capacity planning, and decommissioning all start with knowing what exists.
+Inventory quality matters because patch planning, contract renewal, vulnerability response, incident triage, capacity planning, and decommissioning all start with knowing what exists.
+If you cannot find a serial number during an outage, you cannot open a vendor support case.

 A baseline is a documented normal state.
-It can describe configuration, performance, traffic, or security posture.
-Baselines let teams recognize drift or abnormal behavior.
+It can describe configuration, performance, traffic, or security posture, and it lets teams recognize drift or abnormal behavior.

 | Baseline type | Examples |